 Museum of Taipa and Coloane History

-This complex was built in the late 19th century, formerly known as the Municipal Council of the Islands.
-It displays a collection of findings and relics uncovered from different archaeological excavations and exhibits the history of early inhabitants.
+This late 19th century complex formerly known as the Municipal Council of the Islands.
+It displays a collection of findings and relics uncovered from different archaeological excavations and exhibits the history of an early inhabitants.

 A Ma Temple

 This temple was built to dedicate and worship A-Ma, also known as Mazu, the Goddess of Seafarers and fishermen.
 According to legend, A-Ma was able to make prophecy in her mortal life and protect traders and fishermen from shipwreck with her mythic power in afterlife.

 In consist of the Gate Pavilion, Memorial Arch, Prayer Hall, the Hall of Benevolence, Hall of Guanying and Zhengjiao Chanlin.
 The variety of pavilion dedicated to different deities in this complex make it an exemplary representation of Chinese culture inspired by Confucianism, Taoism, Buddhism and multiple folk belief

 This traditional residential house was built before 1869, home to a famous ideologist in the modern times and late-Qing celebrity, Zheng Guanying.
 He completed his acclaimed masterpiece Shengshi Weiyan, literally known as Words of Warning in Times of Prosperity here.
 As you enter the complex, you would see how it was constructed with predominantly in Chinese style and subtle western influences in its decorative motifs that was initiated by his father, Zheng Wenrui.
 This marked the period when the mixture of both cultures into its architectural influences.

 Just a stone throw away is Lilau Square, which means “Mountain Spring” in Portuguese.
 This place was one of the earliest Portuguese settlement where the ground water of Lilau used to be the main source of natural spring water.
 The Portuguese popular phrase: “One who drinks from Lilau never forget Macau”. which expresses the locals’ nostalgic attachment to this Square (Be warned NOT to drink the water now, you won’t forget Macau once you have diarrhea the whole week.
 Gods know how clean is the water now😂)